Hurricane Paul (2006): Impact

 The National Hurricane Center noted that the precursor disturbance had the potential to drop heavy rainfall which could result in life-threatening flash flooding or mudslides in Oaxaca and Guerrero.
-However, no damage reports were received there.

 In southern Baja California, a fisherman slipped off rocks due to strong seas, while an American tourist was swept out to sea due to rough surf; both were killed.
 Two others were killed in Sinaloa when their truck was swept away by a swollen river.
 Paul was the third hurricane in the year to threaten Los Cabos, the others being John and Lane.
 The hurricane caused little damage in the area, only producing gusty winds and some rainfall.
 Paul dropped moderate rainfall across mainland Mexico, including a 24-hour total of 2.3 in in Mazatlán, Sinaloa and over 8 in in isolated locations.
 The rainfall led to flooding, the worst of which occurred in Villa Juarez.
 There, a canal overflowed, while the rainfall flooded streets with up to 3.3 ft of water.
 5,000 houses were damaged from the flooding, displacing 20,000 people.
 The storm damaged more than 3700 acre of crop lands, primarily beans and corn.
 Damage totaled more than $35 million (2006 MXN, $3.2 million 2006 USD).